iyervarsha12/iyervarsha12/README.md

 - 👋 Hi, I’m @iyervarsha12
 - 👀 I’m interested in systems software, firmware, operating systems, real time systems, and computer architecture.
-- 🌱 I’m currently working in NVIDIA as a systems software engineer, in the GPU firmware team.
+- 🌱 I'm currently doing my Masters in Computer Science, in Boston University.
+I worked in NVIDIA as a systems software engineer, in the GPU firmware team.
 - ✨ I also do a ton of art, both on paper with pens, and digitally.
 - 📫 You can reach out to me via my email, iyervarsha12@gmail.com.